 The stretch receptors in both the abdominal wall and in the bladder wall that should be telling a child with low tone that it is time to tinkle just don’t get enough stretch stimulation to do so when they have been extended too far.

 When should you teach a child not to hold it in?
 Right from the start.
 The time to prevent problems is when a child is developing toileting habits, not when problems have developed.
+One way to encourage children to use the bathroom is to make it optimally accessible.
+Read Should You Install a Child-Sized Potty for Your Special Needs Child? and see if this affordable potty will help your child feel confident and independent right away!

 So….an essential part of toileting education for children is when to head to the bathroom.
 If your child has low muscle tone or a connective tissue disorder that creates less sensory-based information for them, the easiest solution is a routine or a schedule.
 They use the bathroom whether they feel they need to or not.
 The older ones can notice how much they are voiding, and that tells them that they really did need to “go”.
 The little ones can be rewarded for good listening.